esmitt/research/Digital Preoperative Planning for Long-Bone Fractures/README.md

-### Digital Preoperative PLanning for Long-Bone Fractures
+### Digital Preoperative Planning for Long-Bone Fractures
 _2010_

 Nowadays, fracture management is an essential part of everyday clinical decision-making prior to any fracture-related surgery.
 The way to carry out such preoperative planning involves tracing the bones over paper using the X-Rays, and then placing the resulting drawings together as if reconstructing the fractured bones.
 This action, although proven effective, is quite rudimentary and time consuming.
 In recent years, a significant effort has been dedicated to the building of computer systems for aiding the preoperative planning of fracture-related surgeries.
 This paper describes a new CAOS (Computer AidedOrthopedic Surgery) system for fractures, which considerably reduces the time required for the surgeon to plan a surgery.
 While planning can often take up to 25 minutes, the described system can reduce this time to a maximum of 5 minutes.
 The system also includes a database of fracture types and a database of implants